Property Management Problems and How to Avoid Them

 Property Management horror stories are easy to find.
 If you know a real estate investor, you have likely heard about a problem he/she experienced with a property manager and Google is full of scathing 1-star reviews of property management companies.

 Property management is a difficult business.
 Nonetheless, it is still a service-based industry and your property manager must always have your best interest in mind and maintain or (hopefully) exceed the industry standards.
 It is also important to recognize when things go wrong which are outside of a property manager’s control and when they are not.

-Here are the most property management problems and tips which will help you avoid them:
+Here are the most common property management problems and tips which will help you avoid them:

 - Hidden Fees: Hidden fees are a problem in many industries but when your investments are on the line, hidden fees are much harder to absorb.
 Before you sign a property management contract make sure you have read it, you understand it and you ask questions to clarify anything you do not understand.
 Your prospective manager should be up-front with their pricing and not hesitant to discuss it with you.

 - Mixed Messages from the Company: Do you talk to a different person every time you call the management office?
 Are you getting different answers to the same question?
 Do you have more questions now than you did when you picked up the phone in the first place?
 Staff turnover and over-staffing is a common problem with property management companies.
 Ask your salesperson about the staff you will be dealing with once you sign up and the stability of the staff.